-You may conveniently request your Washburn transcript online through the National Student Clearinghouse system from the University Registrar's Office home page at the following link www.washburn.edu/current-students/policies-forms/forms/transcript-request.html (http://www.washburn.edu/current-students/policies-forms/forms/transcript-request.html).
+You may conveniently request your Washburn transcript online through the National Student Clearinghouse system from the University Registrar's Office home page at the following link (https://washburn.edu/student-life/policies-forms/forms/Transcript%20Request%20Form%20rev%201_2017.pdf).
 The National Student Clearinghouse transcript secure ordering system directs you through placing your order, including the delivery options and fees.
 You may request that your transcript be a paper, official mailed version or an electronic, official pdf transcript to be transmitted.
 Order updates are sent to you via email and text messages.
 You can also track your transcript order online and pay for your transcript with a major credit or debit card.

-Current students may also request transcripts by logging into MyWashburn and accessing the link on the Student Academics tab.
-The "Transcript Request" link is located under University Registrar links.
+Current students may also request transcripts by logging into MyWashburn and accessing the link on the University Registrar Links card.